StreetSupport/streetsupport-web/README.md

 * run `npm i`,
 * run 'gulp'.

-See [https://github.com/PJL101/foley](https://github.com/PJL101/foley) for more information on the workflow.
+See [https://github.com/PJL101/foley](https://github.com/PJL101/foley) for more information about the workflow.
 This project uses version 0.0.3.

 ## Usage